Deaths reported as Hurricane Irma batters northern Caribbean islands

 Irma's core, with maximum sustained winds of 185 mph -- well above the 157 mph threshold of a Category 5 -- slammed Barbuda before hitting St. Martin and Anguilla.

-Keithley Meade, director of the Antigua and Barbuda Meteorological Services, said the extent of the destruction on Barbuda was hard to determine as communications were completely down.

-"Barbuda was heavily damaged by Irma.
-So badly damaged that there is no communication, so we don't know how much.
-There has been no communication with the island," he said.
+Keithley Meade, director of the Antigua and Barbuda Meteorological Services, said, "Barbuda was heavily damaged by Irma.
+So badly damaged that there is no communication, so we don't know how much."

-The islands are experiencing heavy rain at present, and flash flooding is expected, Meade said.
-Authorities will go out later to assess the damage and send crews to clear a large number of fallen trees, he said.

-A later statement from the Antigua and Barbuda Meteorological Services said there had been no reports so far of deaths and that "the preliminary report is indicating that damage across Antigua and Barbuda is minimal."

 After slamming St. Martin, Anguilla and St. Kitts and Nevis, the storm was expected to move near the British Virgin Islands and northern US Virgin Islands.

-The storm's center is then expected to pass near or just north of Puerto Rico on Wednesday afternoon or night.
+The storm's center was then expected to pass near or just north of Puerto Rico on Wednesday afternoon and evening.

-Forecasters warn that Irma's likely path will be near the Turks and Caicos Islands on Thursday and the southeastern Bahamas on Friday -- and that the destruction could be devastating.
+Forecasters warn that Irma's likely path will be near the Turks and Caicos Islands on Thursday.
+The storm is expected to pass just north of the Dominican Republic and Haiti, bringing hurricane force winds to northern sections of the island, likely causing mudslides and flooding.

 In the Bahamas, emergency evacuations have been ordered for six southern islands -- Mayaguana, Inagua, Crooked Island, Acklins, Long Cay and Ragged Island.